cnheider/eqip/README.md

 clone the repository into the plugins directory of your qgis installation.

-for windows and with the profile default this is:
+for windows and with the profile default, this is:

 AppData/Roaming/QGIS/QGIS3/profiles/default/python/plugins

 ### Install by symlinking into Qgis plugins directory

-for the default profile this is:
+for the default profile, this is:

 run python dev_install_plugin.py